sichkar-valentyn/Matlab_implementation_of_Neural_Networks/README.md

 ## Description

-System controls the statements around the object by checking the distances with five ultrasonic sensors.
+System controls the statements around the object by checking the distances with five Ultrasonic Sensors.

 The sensors work <b>Separately</b>, in <b>Pairs</b>, in <b>Triples</b>, in <b>Quad</b> and all <b>Five</b> together.